LaunchCode-Education-Archived/cs50x-live/calendar/cs50/unit3-web/module6/materials/problem-set/pset6-alt/README.md

 ok
 ```

-That sounds pretty ok!
-If you go over to the `#pset6-graffitiwall` channel, you should indeed now see a message there!
+Hey, that sounds pretty ok!
+And indeed, if you go over to the `#pset6-graffitiwall` channel, you should now see a message there!

 <img src="curlresult1.png"/>

+We did something!

-Now let's spice it up a bit.
+Now let's spice this up a bit.
 Slack gives you the option of passing over a few more pieces of information.
 Let's try a payload like this:

 ```nohighlight
 {